 Quite often managers or employees of a company will tweet about a job opening.
 It’s a perfect opportunity to get in touch with them in person.
 You can find here all kinds of remote work offers, contract, permanent, you name it.

 You might want to visit subreddit like “/r/hiring” for example.
 It lists some interesting job offers, but since it’s free to post there, the offers aren’t always the highest quality.

 You might also take your chance in finding work through Craigslist.
 You might be lucky in getting some smaller jobs here.
 Although please be advised that it does have a bad reputation for a lot of weird people using it.
 We warned you.

-We hope that you will enjoy using what we built and we wish you luck with your job hunt!
+We hope that you will enjoy our findings and we wish you luck with your job hunt!